ISAC: Training-Free Instance-to-Semantic Attention Control for Multi-Instance Generation: Additional Qualitative Results

-\textbf{Robust Multi-instance Generation Across Seeds.} We provide qualitative results when generating 5 images with a fixed prompt, \textit{"three cats"}, on SD1.5 \cite{rombach2022high} and SD3.5-M \cite{esser2024scaling}.
-When the baseline output already contains the correct number of instances, ISAC minimally alters the result.
-However, when the baseline produces too few or too many instances, ISAC effectively corrects the output (see \cref{fig:3cats_sd15,fig:3cats_sd35m}).
+We provide qualitative results when generating 5 images with a fixed prompt, \textit{``three cats''}, on SD1.5 \cite{rombach2022high} and SD3.5-M \cite{esser2024scaling}.
+When the baseline output already contains the correct number of instances, ISAC$_\text{LO}$ minimally alters the result.
+However, when the baseline produces too few or too many instances, ISAC$_\text{LO}$ effectively corrects the output (see \cref{fig:3cats_sd15,fig:3cats_sd35m}).
 These results show that ISAC reliably helps correct instance counts across diverse seeds for a fixed prompt, while leaving correct samples mostly unchanged.

-These results highlight ISAC’s ability to consistently assist instance generation across diverse seeds for a fixed prompt—correcting incorrect instance counts while leaving already correct samples largely unchanged—demonstrating that the qualitative improvements align well with the gains observed in quantitative metrics across a wide range of classes beyond the animal examples discussed in the main text.